canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 ## 1. Where

-**The Where method returns a new collection with only the elements that meet a given condition.**
+**Where returns a new collection with only the elements that meet a given condition.**

-The `Where` method works like a filter on collections.
+`Where` works like a filter on collections.
 Think of `Where` as a replacement for a `foreach` with an `if` in it.

 Let's filter our list of movies to keep only those with a rating greater than or equal to 4.5.